deephyper/anl-22-summer-workshop/scripts/OLCF-Summit/README.rst

 Running the installed DeepHyper
 ===============================

 Once DeepHyper is installed, one can use the DeepHyper after loading the modules and activating the user-cloned conda environment.
-For the LSTM example for SST data, first copy and paste the following scripts into a working folder on Summit:
+For the LSTM example for SST data, first copy and paste the following scripts into the parent folder of the cloned conda environment on Summit:

 * `load_modules.sh <https://github.com/nesar/DeepHyperSwing/blob/main/saul/load_modules.sh>`_
 * `common.py <https://github.com/nesar/DeepHyperSwing/blob/main/saul/common.py>`_